oranbramble/Distributed-File-System/README.md

 (cport), timeout in milliseconds (timeout) and where to store the data locally (file_folder).

-For ease of use of the program, I also developed a DstoreMain class, which initialises and runs 5 different Dstores, so the user does not have to start each one manually.
+For ease of use of the program, I also developed a DstoreMain class, which initialises and runs multiple different Dstores, so the user does not have to start each one manually.
 This was mainly for testing, but is useful for quick use of the program.

 To start DstoreMain, run the following in command line:
 ```
-java DstoreMain cport
+java DstoreMain N cport
 ```
-> The DstoreMain is started with the Controller's port (cport).
-The `timeout` is automatically set to 5 seconds, and the `file_folder` for each is 'StoreX', where X is the number of the Dstore.
-I.e, the directories will be Store1, Store2, Store3, Store4 and Store5.
+> The DstoreMain is started with the Controller's port (`cport`) and `N` which specifies how many Dstores to start.
+The `timeout` is automatically set to 5 seconds, and the `file_folder` for each is 'StoreN', where N is the number of the Dstore.
+I.e, for N=5, the directories will be Store1, Store2, Store3, Store4 and Store5.